AdobeDocs/experience-platform.en/help/edge/data-collection/collect-commerce-data.md

 >[!TIP]
 >
->If you are familiar with Adobe Analytics, The `commerce` is most closely related to the `events` variable.
-The `productListItems` is more closely related to the `products` variable.
+>If you are familiar with Adobe Analytics, the `commerce` object contains data similar to commerce events the `events` variable.
+The `productListItems` object array contains data similar to the `products` variable.

 ## Commerce object